 What to know/how to prepare for your first match.

 #1.
 Be safe with guns.
 Don’t bother coming out to a match until you can safely manipulate a gun.
 In fact, don’t even load the gun until you can safely manipulate it.
 Competitions provide an added level of stress to the handling of firearms, so you really need to have all the safety rules ingrained in you to the point that they’re second nature.
 Things can and will happen under pressure; so, the more familiar you are with firearms safety, the better everyone will be.
 No matter how poorly you may shoot, no one will remember it as long as you’re safe.
 If you’re unsafe, EVERYONE will remember it and you very likely won’t even be allowed to complete the match.

 #2.Know the safety rules and range commands.
 While the basics should be explained (especially to the new shooters) before the match, it’s best for everyone to learn and understand the safety rules and range commands before you arrive.
 Tell the match director and your RO/SO that you’re new.
 Check your ego at the door and let them help you so it makes everyone’s match better.

-Things can be very different from match to match and range to range, but here are some general safety guidelines that should keep you from getting DQ’d before the match begins:
+Things can be very different from match to match and range to range, but here are some general safety guidelines that should keep you from getting disqualified (not allowed to shoot the rest of the day) before the match begins:

 – Arrive with your gun in a case or rug, separate from anything else.
 No magazines/ammo/etc. should be with the gun.
 Some ranges will have a safety table/area where you are allowed to touch the gun, some won’t.
 Don’t handle the gun or remove it from the case until you find out where you are allowed to do so.